Martina Navratilova: Gay rights

 Navratilova is a patron of the Lesbian Project, which describes itself as "an organisation dedicated to representing the rights and interests of lesbians in the UK".
-She said "At a time when lesbian rights in many countries are being eroded I am proud to be a patron of The Lesbian Project, an organisation dedicated to the well-being of UK based lesbians – a force for good."
+She said "At a time when lesbian rights in many countries are being eroded I am proud to be a patron of The Lesbian Project, an organisation dedicated to the well-being of UK-based lesbians—a force for good."

 Anti-communism

 She is a vocal opponent of communism and was vocal in opposition to the Soviet Bloc power structure that compelled her to flee her native Czechoslovakia.
-She has denounced the Soviet Union's rule in Czechoslovakia, maintaining that she refuses to speak Russian, which she was forced to learn in school.
+She has denounced the Soviet Union's rule in Czechoslovakia.

 Whenever people go into politics and they try to say that communism was a good thing, I say, 'Go ahead and live in a communist country then, if you think it's so great.'

 Republicans

 Navratilova was a guest on CNN's Connie Chung Tonight show on July 17, 2002.
 During the show, Chung quoted a German newspaper which quoted Navratilova as saying:

 The most absurd part of my escape from the unjust system is that I have exchanged one system that suppresses free opinion for another.
 The Republicans in the U.S. manipulate public opinion and sweep controversial issues under the table.
 It's depressing.
 Decisions in America are based solely on the question of how much money will come out of it and not on the questions of how much health, morals or environment suffer as a result.

 Navratilova said that the remarks referred to what she perceived as a trend of centralization of government power and a loss of personal freedom.
 In the discussion that followed, Chung stated:

 Can I be honest with you?
 I can tell you that when I read this, I have to tell you that I thought it was un-American, unpatriotic.
 I wanted to say, go back to Czechoslovakia.
 You know, if you don't like it here, this a country that gave you so much, gave you the freedom to do what you want.